gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 - Differences in RMST show how many additional (or fewer) days, on average, one group survived compared to another.

 **Simple analogy:**
-“On average, how many days did each person live during the study period?”
+On average, how many days did each person live during the study period?
 When comparing groups, RMST shows the average difference in survival days per person.

 ---